-Handmade Heroes: These Bali artisans are helping crafts find their cool again Published in Coconuts Bali
+Handmade Heroes: These Bali artisans are helping crafts find their cool again Online feature for Coconuts Bali

 Gone are the days when people thought of crafting as something that’s just within the purview of their grandmothers and preteens at summer camp.
 In a world where mass-produced products — and the throw-away culture that they encourage — are no longer a la mode, the phrase “hand-crafted” has become the big buzzword for industries spanning food, fashion, and design.